rekluz/NikakudoriFresh/README.md

   <img src="https://img.shields.io/badge/UI-Jetpack_Compose-blue.svg" alt="UI Framework">
 </p>

 A reimagined version of my other github project.
-Nikakudori Mahjong Redux has been rebuilt with a new, MVVM organized structure.
+Nikakudori Mahjong Redux has been rebuilt using a new, MVVM organized structure.
 This reworked version replaces the old game structure and makes the app run much smoother and includes several new features for a better playing experience.

 About the Project